nodejs/node-addon-api/doc/value.md

 bool IsObject() const;
 ```

-Returns a `bool` indicating if this Value is JavaScript object.
+Returns a `bool` indicating if this `Napi::Value` is JavaScript object.

 ### IsFunction